Emergency contraception, also known as the morning after pill, is used when other methods of protection for one or more reasons have failed.

 For those moments, we provide emergency contraceptive pills that reduce the risk of unwanted pregnancy by preventing ovulation.

 For more information on birth control, please see Your Birth Control Choices for guidance.

-To ensure emergency contraceptive is as accessible as possible in terms of price, our pharmacy offers Levonorgestrel, which is an Emergency Contraceptive and the generic version of Levonelle.
+To ensure emergency contraception is as accessible as possible in terms of price, our pharmacy offers Levonorgestrel, which is an Emergency Contraceptive and the generic version of Levonelle.

 NICE (National Institute for Health and Care Excellence) advise that doctors, nurses and pharmacists should:

-"Ensure arrangements are in place to provide a course of oral emergency contraception in advance, in specific circumstances where the regular contraceptive method being used, for example condoms or the pill, is subject to 'user failure'."
+"Ensure arrangements are in place to provide a course of oral emergency contraception in advance, in specific circumstances where the regular contraceptive method being used, for example, condoms or the pill, is subject to 'user failure'."

-For any questions you may have, bpas (British Pregnancy Advisory Service) offers further advise and support.|
+For any questions you may have, bpas (British Pregnancy Advisory Service) offers further advice and support.